Jacalyn Lopez Garcia: In Search of Mago

 This performance-based project is a fun and playful piece which stars Garcia's dog, Goldie.
 This piece differs from the rest of her work, and it was Garcia's way of encouraging non-traditional storytelling.
 Viewers are encouraged to become a part of this work, and share their own stories through the blog on her website.
 The original story is hung on the main house of Goldie's retreat, and focuses on ideas of femininity and identity.
 This piece is unique in that it blends ideas of fiction and reality, and acts as a way to bring Garcia and her fanbase closer together.

 Chicana culture

 The majority of Garcia's work is inspired by her culture.
 As a Chicana woman who grew up in the suburbs of California, she personally recognizes the struggles some may have with cultural identity, and staying true to one's roots when they are not commonly celebrated in the society around them.

 Accomplishments

+2023 contributing writer: The Multimedia Works of Contemporary Latin American Women Writers and Artists by Dr Jane Elizabeth Lavery, Editor.

 Garcia was awarded the California Council for the Humanities Grant in 2005.
 The following year she received the Latino Net's Artistic and Community Achievement Award, and the Senator Barbara Boxer's Leadership Award.
 Her work was featured in Gary Keller's books, and in several museums and universities (California Museum of Photography, Long Beach museum of art, UC Riverside, Claremont Graduate University, and the Hispanic Research Center at University at Tempe).